Configuration of a new system that will go through ROI iAM

 - Verify the data in these tables is correct.

-- Execute job “[2] Write - ROIAM data” and confirm it finishes successfully.
+- Execute job “[2] Write - SAP IdM attributes and system privileges” and confirm it finishes successfully.

-- Execute job “[3] Load - ROIAM data” and confirm backend user access in IdM.
+- Execute job “[3] Write - ROI iAM data in IdM” and confirm backend user access in IdM.

 Test provisioning